The newest digital trends in the media and entertainment industry

-- Inspired by the BBC show The Green Planet, six leading creative, technology and science organisations came together to deliver a truly unique experience.
-The result allowed audiences to discover, observe and even nurture some of the world’s most exotic plants through high-resolution holographic images and AR technology.
+- Inspired by the BBC show The Green Planet, six leading creative, technology, and science organizations came together to deliver a truly unique experience.
+The result allowed audiences to discover, observe, and even nurture some of the world’s most exotic plants through high-resolution holographic images and AR technology.

 - StudioLab, from Verizon and Walt Disney Studios, live rendered 3D Sith jet troopers into the Star Wars: The Rise of Skywalker afterparty.
 The troopers, all actors sporting AR glasses several miles away, could interact and engage with event attendees.

 We are entering a new age of mixed reality, collaborative viewing, and location-based entertainment experiences, and we’re already starting to see fascinating experimentation in the 5G-enabled content space.

 In 2021, trials went underway for the world’s first 5G music festival, dubbed “5G Festival.”
 In the last test, musicians were split across several UK locations.
 Performing with AR glasses and livestreamed through a 5G network platform and audio mixing interface, the musicians played as if they were on the same stage.
 The live version of the festival recently took place in March 2022, with audiences experiencing the event through AR, VR, and 360-degree video.